vaga/hugo-theme-m10c/README.md

 ### Icons

-This theme uses two libraries for icons.
+This theme uses two libraries for icons:

-**Feather Icons** is used for application-related icons, providing a clean and minimal design.
+- [Feather](https://feathericons.com/) is used for application-related icons.
-For brand icons, **Simple Icons** is used.
+- [Simple Icons](https://simpleicons.org) is used for brand icons.

-To differentiate brand icons from regular ones, the prefix `brand-` is added to all icons from the **Simple Icons** library (e.g., brand-github, brand-x, brand-mastodon).
+To differentiate brand icons from regular ones, the prefix `brand-` is added to all icons from the Simple Icons library. (e.g., brand-github, brand-x, brand-mastodon...)

-This helps keep the icons organized and easy to manage.

 ### Styling